NorESMhub/noresm-exp/content/noresm2_lm_spin5.md

 # Summary of simulation

 New in this simulation:
--  Increase in DMS emissions @ high latitudes n order to reduce the net radiation imbalance @TOM (top of model)
+-  Increase in DMS emissions @ high latitudes in order to reduce the net radiation imbalance @TOM (top of model)
 -  Long wave aerosol optical depth (AOD) bug fixer